anderson-aristotle/sql/README.md

 source database server, which should already be installed on your computer.

 _On Macs_ you can run `brew services list` to see if PostgreSQL is running.

-If the server isn't running, `status` not `started`, please start it using `brew services start postgresql`.
+- If the server isn't running, `status` not `started`, please start it using `brew services start postgresql`.

+_On Linux_ `service --status-all | grep postgresql` to check if it's running.
+(it will return [ + ] if it's running and [ - ] if it's not.
+- To start it if it's not running, do `sudo service postgresql start`.

 ## Code along: CREATE DATABASE